Upper Eyelid Plastic Surgery in St. Louis & St. Peters, MO

 Can both men and women undergo the Upper Eyelid Blepharoplasty procedure?

 Yes.
 Upper blepharoplasty is appropriate for men and women of all ages.
-The doctor is familiar with the slight differences between facial anatomy and the skin and can tailor each procedure to meet the patient’s needs.
+The doctor is familiar with the subtle differences in facial anatomy and skin and can tailor each procedure to the patient’s needs.